jaskierLTD/Money-Recognition-ML-neural-network-/index.md

 The training duration with corei5 and Intel HD Graphics 4000 1536 MB - 36 hours.

 The validation accuracy - 97%.
-Project is designed for iOS 12 (will be deployed on September).
+Project is designed for iOS 12.

 ### Swift 4.0, iOS 12